 What Does LAGL Mean in Text?
-Full Meaning Explained
+Full Explanation

 lagl texting abbreviation

-The truth is simpler.
+Here’s the good news: the meaning is actually pretty easy.
 LAGL usually stands for “Laughing A Good Lot.”
-It’s a playful way of saying someone finds something genuinely funny.
+It’s just a slightly more expressive way of saying something made you laugh a lot.

 LAGL – Quick Meaning